-You’ve definitely heard of payday loans from advertisements on television, but you’ve probably wondered if they were even a good idea.
+You’ve definitely heard of payday loans from advertisements on television, but you’ve probably wondered if they were even a good or safe idea.
 Many people make them sound very sketchy when in fact if you understand them and have a repayment plan, they could be beneficial.
 Unfortunately, they are not the cheapest loans.
 Despite the high fees and interest rates for payday loans, they are still frequently used.
 It is estimated that roughly 2.5 million Americans take out payday loans every year.
 This may be due to a lack of other finance options when an emergency hits.
 This is why financial planning is so important.

 What is a payday loan?